KPIs, metrics, and measures — how to track what actually matters

 This is the most neglected category.

-People are the system that creates value, yet their experience is often treated as secondary or anecdotal.
+People, and their creativity, are the engine that creates value, yet their experience is often treated as secondary or anecdotal.

 Measures here are often qualitative